Skip to main content

 Inspect

 Breaking, decision-grade news from the last few hours.
-The primary filter is the enricher's actionability score, and the gate is strict: by default only actionability='high' (a concrete trading decision to act on TODAY — fresh guidance cut, halted trading, breaking M&A, surprise print) qualifies.
+The primary filter is the enricher's actionability score, and the gate is strict: by default only actionability='high' (a time-sensitive development — fresh guidance cut, halted trading, breaking M&A, surprise print) qualifies.
 Big-but-not-urgent stories scored 'medium' (shape a position over days/weeks) never appear at the default floor no matter how high their novelty — pass min_actionability='medium' to include them, or use alphai_trending / alphai_ticker_news for the broader tape.
-An empty list outside US market hours (nights, weekends) is expected — it means no high-actionability prints in the window, not an error; widen hours or min_actionability before concluding nothing happened. min_novelty is a secondary threshold that drops post-event recaps of already-public stories.
+An empty list outside US market hours (nights, weekends) is expected — it means no high-actionability prints in the window, not an error; widen hours or min_actionability before concluding nothing happened.
+The time window is over each article's PUBLICATION time, not the underlying event's date, so a fresh pick-up of an older event can appear; min_novelty (not the window) is what drops post-event recaps of already-public stories.
 Ordered novelty-first; syndicated reprints collapsed by story (dedupe=false to keep all).
+Each item carries the full AI analysis inline — no follow-up alphai_article call needed for depth.
+Informational and AI-generated — not investment advice.

 ParametersJSON Schema